 - Foreign tax filers: please provide us with translated documentation verifying your parents’ annual income for the most recently completed tax year (or the International Parent Non-Filer Statement)

-Step 4: Monitor your Cornell To Do List
+Applicants have a Cornell To Do List

 Why is our deadline important?